EldenSim/udp_ftp_stateless/README.md

 The UDP FTP was developed for the purpose of transferring files from one machine to another through a one-way data diode.
 The following documents how to set up the programme, some of its limitation and areas of improvement.
 As a novice in Rust, there may be some mistakes in optimisation in the code.

+NOTE: UDP FTP does not support nested folders to be sent, so for nested folders please tar or compress the folder before sending over.
+(Possible feature to be added in the future)

 # Error Correction

 Error Correction is used as packets may be lost during data tranmission through UDP.
 Thus, Raptor Codes are used as FEC.